 Unfortunately, every silver lining has a cloud, and remote working is not all sunshine and rainbows for all employees.
 While increased freedom, more spare time, flexibility, and money saved are wonderful benefits, they can also come at a cost.
 Here are some of the downsides that come with working from home:

 - Loneliness and isolation: employees can sometime struggle not being around other people

-- Possible cyber security risks: employee could be accessing company data using an unsecured network – making them a popular target (though that can be prevented).
+- Possible cyber security risks: employee could be accessing company data using an unsecured network – making them a popular target for cybercriminals (though that can be prevented).